A46 Newark to Widmerpool Improvement

 Will there be roadworks?

-In order to undertake these works, roadworks remain in place at present.
-Forthcoming closures are listed below.
-Works are weather-dependant and may have to be cancelled at short notice.
+All works are weather dependant and may have to be cancelled at short notice.
 We have given guidance on how much extra time to allow - please be aware that these are approximate and act as a guideline only.
 This information is not updated in real time; please check Traffic England for current traffic conditions.

 |Date||Duration||Details||Allow an Extra|